Hampshire, England (1997)

 I'd heard of lesbians being different, so I tried looking at girls.
 But they still didn't interest me, so I gave up.

-I didn't hear the word "transgender" until I was in college, as a friend I made there was transitioning from male to female.
+I first hear the word "transgender" in college, as a friend I made there was transitioning from male to female.

 And right away it made sense, even though I was scared to admit it to anyone.
 When I finally told my parents, they'd been expecting it for a while, although they still weren't happy about it.